okeeffed/developer-notes/manual/Design-Patterns/Iterator.md

 # Iterator

-A common pattern that is used to access the elements of a collection object in sequential manner without any need to know its underlyin representation.
+A behavioural pattern that is used to access the elements of a collection object in sequential manner without a required understanding of the underlying representation.

 ## Example